-It’s 2019.
-Everything should be customizable.
-Whether it be phone cases, Xbox skins, signs, mouse-pads, custom cars, or customized clothes, products need to be customizable to help set them apart from the popular brands.
-Dye-sublimation is a great way to achieve this customizability for any product you may be interested in.
+Many common consumer goods are customizable.
+Whether it be phone cases, Xbox skins, signs, mouse-pads, custom cars, or customized clothes, products need to be customizable to help differentiate them from the competition.
+Dye-sublimation is a great way to achieve this customizability for many products.
 The best part?
 Dye-sublimation doesn’t require a large upfront capital investment.
-In fact, dye-sublimation is relatively cheap, and is a super effective technique for producing completely customizable products that are unique from anyone else!
+In fact, dye-sublimation is relatively cheap, and is a super effective technique for producing completely customizable products that are unique in your industry!

-Dye-sublimation is a not-so-new process that was developed a couple of decades ago.
-Essentially, the process uses heat to turn water-based inks into gases which bond with polyester and other polymer materials.
+Dye-sublimation was invented in 1957 and has become prominent in the 21st Century.
+Essentially, the process uses heat to turn water-based inks (which are in the solid phase at the time) into gases which bond with polyester and other polymer materials.
 This process specifically dyes the polymer molecules with the water-based inks.
+It is called dye sublimation because “sublimation” is the scientific term for when a substance transitions from being a solid to being a gas, skipping the liquid phase entirely.

 Dye-sublimation is great for a number of reasons.
-For starters, since we are dying the polymer molecules, the results from dye-sublimation are extremely durable, soft, and vibrant.
+For starters, since we are dying the polymer molecules, rather than simply ironing on a design, the results from dye-sublimation are extremely durable, soft, and vibrant.
 The image produced won’t wash out, and doesn’t change how the material feels in any way.
 There are virtually no limits to the colors you can use, or the complexity of your design.
 The image you print out transfers exactly, so you are limited only by what your printer can print.
 Really the only limitation to dye-sublimation is the material you are printing on.
 Because you can only print onto polymers, you are fairly limited to types of ceramic, fabric, and plastics.
-So that t-shirt you want to make?
-Make sure you print onto a shirt with a high polyester count (a general rule is at least 60% polyester, any less and your image may not be as vibrant).
+For example, dye sublimation printing only works on shirts with a high polyester count (a general rule is at least 60% polyester, any less and your image may not be as vibrant).

 How can I get started